 A heating installation may require specialized equipment and knowledge of the electrical system.
 Installing a heating unit yourself can be dangerous, and a house fire can result.
-A professional at Payless Cooling & Heating can help you through the process.
 When in doubt, contact a professional.
 This way, you’ll be guaranteed that the job will be done correctly.
 Listed below are the essential steps to follow when performing a heating installation.

 The first step in ensuring that your heating system performs well is to consult with a qualified heating installation technician about your heating options.
 While furnaces remain at the top of the game, there are numerous other systems to consider.
 If you like the comfort of a forced air distribution system but want to improve your energy efficiency, a heat pump might be for you.
 Is there no room in your home for air ducts?
 Not a problem.
 A ductless mini-split system allows you to keep your home comfortable all year without ductwork.
 You might even want to think about installing an old-fashioned fireplace or wood-burning stove.